Drumstick Curry/ Saragva Nu Shaak

 - In a wide pan heat oil over low flame.

 - When it is hot add mustard, cumin and carom seeds, asafoetida.
-When the seeds begin to splutter add the chickpea flour and stir continously, till it becomes light pink in colour.
+When the seeds begin to splutter add the chickpea flour and stir continuously, till it becomes light pink in colour.

 - Add garlic, ginger and chilli and stir fry for a few seconds.